 What Makes Our Premier Training So Unique?

 Our unique 12-hr post-graduate training class is exclusively designed to provide an optimal environment for personal and practical learning.
-We do our best to keep the classes small (6-10 clinicians) in order to maximize individual attention and offer a hands-on experience.
+We do our best to keep the classes small (10 clinicians max) in order to maximize individual attention and offer a hands-on experience.
 Although theory and academic review are a vital part of the educational focus, significant attention is placed on deepening your understanding of the influences and dynamics that impact perinatal women, understanding and applying your own experiences or perceptions of motherhood and how best you can utilize yourself in the perinatal recovery process.

 Our trainings provide a novel and individualized approach to conceptualizing and treating the specialized needs of perinatal women and the nuances inherent in this work.
 Our belief that perinatal women require an active, involved therapist has led us to develop training methods that go beyond passive study or more traditional instruction styles.
 Instead, a significant component of our experiential training involves modeling the relational, philosophical style we believe essential to a positive therapeutic outcome: Therapy will be more successful if the therapist takes on a proactive role as the expert who is equally supportive, well-informed and skilled in the Holding method of intervention (Kleiman, The Art of Holding in Therapy, Routledge, 2017).

 The small group format*provides the opportunity for participants to interact closely and explore the challenges of working with perinatal women on both a personal and professional level.
 This setting is rich with intimate energy enabling participants to tap into their own areas of strength and vulnerability they bring to this work.
 Intensive study and introspection on this level creates a deeper understanding toward the development of core expert skills.